tommivk/maze-solver/documentation/implementation_document.md

 |        1000x1000   |      3232    |
 |        1200x1200   |        8938  |

-The Growing Tree algorithm seems to be  a lot faster than Kruskal's when it comes down to generating mazes.
-However when the maze size was bigger than 1200x1200 the java heap space limit was reached.
+The Growing Tree algorithm seems to be  about 4 times faster than Kruskal's when it comes down to generating mazes.
+When the maze size was bigger than 1200x1200 the java heap space limit was reached.

 ## Performance -  Maze solving algorithms